brachypelma/payload-plugin-comments/README.md

 # Payload Comments Plugin

-# STILL IN DEVELOPMENT -- DO NOT USE UNTIL RELEASED

 [NPM](https://www.npmjs.com/package/payload-plugin-comments)

 A fully-customizable plugin for [Payload CMS](https://github.com/payloadcms/payload) to create a collection for comments, reviews, or other user-submitted feedback on your website or web application.